codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are skeletons so calm?
-Because nothing gets under their skin.
+How come the stadium got hot after the game?
+Because all of the fans left.

 ## Daily Trivia

-Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
+What amount of bits commonly equals one byte?
- 1. C#
+ 1. 1
- 2. Python
+ 2. 8
- 3. PHP
+ 3. 2
- 4. JavaScript
+ 4. 64

 <details>
   <summary>Answer</summary>
-  JavaScript
+  8
 </details>